How Does the Adult Use of Marijuana Act Affect the City of Davis?

 Additional Information & Resources

-Proposition 64, the Adult Use of Marijuana Act Text Prop 64
+Proposition 64 – the Adult Use of Marijuana Act Text

-California League of Cities Medical Marijuana Information Page Medical Marijuana Act
+League of California Cities Medical Marijuana Information Page

-California League of Cities Adult Use of Marijuana Information Page Marijuana Act
+League of California Cities Adult Use of Marijuana Information Page

 For further questions or inquiries related to City of Davis cannabis regulations, please contact the Planning Department at (530) 757-5610.